Where can I find out about whether or

 have no idea what it takes to acquire an online degree.

-Law School I want to attend is online and offers the opportunity to take the Bar exam.
+attend is online and offers the opportunity to take the Bar exam.
 It is not accredited by the ABA.
-Will
+Will I be able to practice

-I be able to practice law if I pass the state bar exam?
+law if I pass the state bar exam?

-Yes, you will but you will be limited in practice to that state that will recognize your degree.
-Law students usually want
+limited in practice to that state that will recognize your degree.
+Law students usually want to practice in a specific jurisdiction.

-to practice in a specific jurisdiction.
-It is that jurisdiction that determines if you can use a law degree from a non-accredited
+It is that jurisdiction that determines if you can use a law degree from a non-accredited law school.

-offshore from the USA and the school is non-accredited by a regional accrediting agency approved by the US Department of Education.
+I am attending a med school offshore from the USA and the school is non-accredited by a regional accrediting

+agency approved by the US Department of Education.
 Will I be able to practice in the USA?

-can practice medicine in the USA if you pass the MCAT exam and hop over a few low hurdles from the state and hospital
+You can practice medicine in the USA if you pass the MCAT exam and hop over a few low hurdles from the state and hospital

 you wish to affiliate.
 There are several offshore medical schools that are excellent.
 St. George’s in Granada comes